 Super 35 got its name from a film by it using 35mm film, but actually didn’t use the whole film width, cropping off some of the long edge.
 So today we have the Super 35 digital sensor measuring in at 24.89 mm×18.66 mm.
 Which makes it slightly larger than an APS-C sensor but smaller than 35mm full-frame.
 Definitely not 35mm though.

-I am not even going to attempt to explain the rest of the sensor sizes available to dedicated filmmaking cameras (opens in new tab) as I think I might explode, but this excellent visual guide from VMI (opens in new tab) might give you some idea of the mess before us.
+I am not even going to attempt to explain the rest of the sensor sizes available to dedicated cinema cameras as I think I might explode, but this excellent visual guide from VMI might give you some idea of the mess before us.

 I don’t know how sensor sizes became such a web of confusion.
 Maybe I am the only person who worries about this, or maybe it is just me up late at night, camera sensors taunting me.
 I don’t think there is any way out of this mess, so I better learn to make peace with it and move on with my life.

 You can find out more with our guides to the best full frame cameras, the best APS-C cameras, and the best Micro Four Thirds cameras.

 Correction: A previous version of this article mistated the size of large format film.
 We regret the error.